 - Nail polish, lotions, etc.

 - iTunes Gift Card

 - Spa bath (favorite bubbles, music, etc.)

-Learning to overcome anxiety is like exercise – you need to "keep in shape" and practice your skills regularly.
-Make using skills a habit.
-This is true even after you are feeling better and have reached some of your goals.
+Learning to overcome anxiety is like exercise – your child needs to “keep in shape” and practice his/her skills regularly.
+Make them a habit.
+This is true even after your child is feeling better and has reached his/her goals.

-Don't be discouraged if you experience lapses and returns to your old behaviors every once in a while, especially during stressful times or transitions (for example, returning to work after a vacation).
-This is normal, and just means that you will want to re-use some tools from your My Anxiety Plan (MAP).
+Don’t be discouraged if your child has lapses and returns to his/her old behaviors every once in a while, especially during stressful times or transitions (for example, going back to school or moving).
+This is normal, and just means that your child will want to re-use some tools from his/her My Anxiety Plan (MAP).
 Remember, coping with anxiety is a lifelong process.